jasonldoyle/jasonldoyle/README.md

 </p>

 ## A bit about me
-- 🎓 Curent staging grade of 85% (1st) in Software development.
+- 🎓 Current stage grade of 85% (First) in Software Development..

 - 🎓 Graduated with a 2:1 in Data Analytics for Business.